The Stranmillis University College Teacher Education program is an Instant Response program

 - All housing is on-campus and within an easy walk to classroom buildings

-- The program fee includes seven breakfasts and dinners per week; students can purchase lunches at the campus cafeteria
+- The program fee includes seven breakfasts and dinners per week during term time; students can purchase lunches at the campus cafeteria

 - All housing is equipped with Internet access